LAKERFrank/YOLOv8-Edge-Quantization/ultralytics/examples/YOLOv8-ONNXRuntime/README.md

 ### Debugging

-Pass `--debug` to print a few decoded anchors from the raw model output:
+Pass `--debug` to print a slice of the raw model output and a few decoded anchors:

 ```bash
 python main.py --model ../../onnx/yolov8n-pose-fp32.onnx --debug